 At Alternative to Meds Center, as part of our addiction recovery programs, the use of lab tests demonstrates whether there is a presence of such toxic elements; and, if so, these are gently purged from the body.
 Typically, clients benefit from the cleanse with deeper, sounder sleep, and a reduction in a wide variety of symptoms which may include pain.

-Overall, the program takes a wide-angle view on reducing symptoms wherever possible, as well as a measured, pragmatic approach to Norco or other drug withdrawal.
+Overall, the program takes a wide-angle view on reducing symptoms wherever possible, as well as a measured, pragmatic approach to opioid withdrawal.

-Especially important for opioid recovery, the body’s ability to rebuild the endorphins that opioid drugs may have usurped or impaired can be significantly helped with specifically targeted nutritional therapy and supplementation to aid the body’s own ability to repair itself.
-Such assistance makes recovery much more tolerable and sustainable for the long run, as these initial symptoms may be helped by such therapies.
+To summarize, let us emphasize in opioid recovery, the body has a great ability to rebuild the endorphins that opioid drugs impaired.
+Specifically targeted nutritional therapy and supplementation accelerate the body’s own ability to repair itself.
+Such assistance makes recovery much more tolerable and sustainable in the long run, as these initial symptoms may be helped by such therapies.
 Holistic pain management is fundamental to success.

 Dr. Michael Loes is board-certified in Internal Medicine, Pain Management and Addiction Medicine.
 He holds a dual license in Homeopathic and Integrative Medicine.
 He obtained his medical doctorate at the University of Minnesota, Minneapolis, MN, 1978.
 Dr. Loes performed an externship at the National Institute of Health for Psychopharmacology.
 Additionally, he is a well-published author including Arthritis: The Doctor’s Cure, The Aspirin Alternative, The Healing Response, and Spirit Driven Health: The Psalmist’s Guide for Recovery.
 He has been awarded the Minnesota Medical Foundation’s “Excellence in Research” Award.